kergoth/beets-kergoth/README.rst

   from my library, determines if Spotify considers these items as explicit tracks (Parental Advisory), and prints them if so.
 I use this to set an ``advisory`` field on my tracks.
+- The ``zeroalbum`` plugin clears fields in albums in the database, obeying the 'zero' plugin configuration.

 .. _beets: http://beets.io/